usnistgov/metaschema-xslt/src/schema-gen/readme.md

 For generating XML Schema (XSD) and JSON Schema artifacts from Metaschema source.

-Depends on datatype definitions in subdirectory (submodule)c     `../support/metaschema/schema`.
+Depends on datatype definitions in subdirectory (submodule) `../support/metaschema/schema`.

 ## xsl